annertsu/Coding2-FinalProject/README.md

 ## Opening the Project

 To view the project ↓
-Final Project > Pua Beach Website > index.html (open with Google Chrome)
+Coding2-FinalProject > Pua Beach Website > index.html (open with Google Chrome)

 To view the demo video ↓
 [Prototype Video](https://youtu.be/4CYhXMyAsOU)